Arc of a Scythe

 The series won numerous awards including the Printz Honor and became a bestseller, appealing to readers seeking dystopian fiction with philosophical depth, morally grey characters, and themes that resonate beyond typical YA conventions.

-Arc of a Scythe (Book 1)
+Arc of a Scythe Reading Order

-Arc of a Scythe (Book 2)
+Ready to Binge the Arc of a Scythe Series?

 Neal Shusterman